 Please select your child's dinner choice for the following day from 12 noon each day on Scopay.
 To do this please go on to your child's 'account balances' and click on the 'order meals' box on the 'dinner money' option.
 This will bring up the calendar.
 You will need to click on the date for the next day and it will bring up all the choices.
 Simply click on a choice for your child and then press 'OK'.
 This will mean your child's choice has been registered for the following day.

 If you would like to change your child from dinners to a packed lunch or from a packed lunch to dinners, this needs to be done at the beginning of a term.
-So, if you would like your child to change their current preference this can be done after the Easter holiday.
 To do this please call the school office on 0115 9150466 or email email@example.com either in the last week of each half term or the first week of a half term.

-Please click on the document at the bottom of the page to see the Spring/Summer menu 2023.
+Please click on the document at the bottom of the page to see the Autumn/Winter menu 2023.